From the left: Bernadette Patelesio, Margaret Bearsley, Maya Bernardo, Jude McKee, Vicky Raw and Archbishop Paul Martin, SM.

 Pastoral formation is the component that develops practical skills in leadership and pastoral care in a parish setting.
 Candidates are required to organise at least one pastoral project a year and at least a total of four pastoral projects during their formation.
 At the end of the year, around November, the Candidates present the outcomes of their projects to the bishop, different leaders in the Archdiocese, the Launch Out community and their families.
 We call this the Pastoral Presentation Day and it is the highlight of a Launch Out year.
 Examples of Pastoral Projects current Candidates ran: Organising the Order of Rite of Initiation (OCIA or formerly RCIA), engaging under 50s parishioners through shared meals, developing a database for parish roll, teaching senior parishioners the use of digital technology to cope with the lockdowns, organising lenten huis for tamaraki for a Maori community, developing and running an adult formation programme for lay ministers of the parish, etc.

 Candidates are assigned Mentors, who are parishioners with strong mana in the archdiocese.
 These mentors journey with the Candidates as they navigate the intricacies of their pastoral projects.
-Click here to see our list of Pastoral Mentors.

 Pastoral formation also includes a year when a Candidate, usually upon the advice of the formator, takes a year of reflection to listen to the Holy Spirit as it speaks to their own lives and the needs of the parish.
-In this year, they take time off from pastoral projects and deepen their prayer life and seek meaningful conversations with parishioners, priests and individuals about life and the role of the Church in today’s world.
+In this year, they take time off from pastoral projects to deepen their prayer life and seek meaningful conversations with parishioners, priests and individuals about life and the role of the Church in today’s world.

 Spiritual Formation